 Product series: Dermastamp

 A dermastamp is a handheld microneedling tool equipped with a head of small, thin needles (usually about 100-150 microneedles).
 When these needles are stamped against the skin, microscopic channels are created in the skin's surface layer.
 These controlled micro-injuries activate the skin's natural healing process, which in turn stimulates the production of collagen and elastin.
 The result?
 A firmer, smoother, and healthier skin texture over time.
-Additionally, the skin's ability to absorb nutrients from serums and other products is improved â in fact, microneedling can significantly increase the uptake of active ingredients.
+Additionally, the skin's ability to absorb nutrients from serums and other products is improved - in fact, microneedling can significantly increase the absorption of active ingredients.

 What is a dermastamp?

 A dermastamp is a handheld microneedling tool used to treat the skin with precision.
 The tool has a needle head with fine needles that are stamped vertically against the skin, creating controlled microchannels.
 This process stimulates the skin's natural healing response and increases the production of collagen and elastin.
-Thanks to its precision, the technique is particularly effective for treating smaller, specific areas such as scars, fine lines, and hairline.
+Thanks to its precision, the technique is particularly effective for treating smaller, specific areas such as scars, fine lines, and hairlines.

 How does a dermastamp work?

-Unlike a dermaroller, which is rolled over the skin and can cause uneven dragging, a dermastamp is pressed vertically down on specific areas.
+Unlike a dermaroller, which is rolled over the skin and can cause uneven pulling, a dermastamp is pressed vertically down on specific areas.
 This ensures a very precise treatment and minimizes the risk of unnecessary irritation.
 A dermastamp is usually equipped with high-quality needles made of titanium or steel, ensuring that sharpness and effectiveness are maintained over time.

 An excellent example is our popular Derma Stamp 140, which has 140 finely polished needles and an adjustable needle length from 0.25 mm up to 3.0 mm.
 The adjustable needle depth allows you to easily customize the treatment according to the skin area and desired result.
 The tool is appreciated for being simple, effective, and safe for most skin types and can be used both at home and in professional clinics.